Ynot-Workshop/y_core/README.md

 - Skin: A base system for character skin
 - Groups: A whole new group system, replacing the gang/job system
 - Crews: A crew system, similar to a group, but to a smaller scale to use in multiplayer (legal or not) activities
+- Reputation: A reputation system, to track player, group, and crew reputation in different aspects (job, crime, etc.)

 # Dependencies